Medical Malpractice Attorney in West Covina & Claremont, CA

 Southern California has some of the best doctors and medical technology in the world.
-It’s no wonder, therefore, that many individuals who are able to do so come to hospital facilities in Los Angeles, Orange County and the Inland Empire for medical care and treatment.
+It’s no wonder, therefore, that many individuals who are able to do so come to local hospital facilities for medical care and treatment.
 However, even the brightest doctors and the presence of the most advanced technology do not guarantee that every medical procedure will be successful.
 Doctors, nurses, and other medical professionals may experience a lapse in judgment or may use a medical instrument improperly.
 This can cause the patient to experience painful injuries, mental stress and distress, and require additional medical treatment.
-Attorney Richard Rohde is a medical malpractice lawyer with offices in West Covina and Claremont and serves Southern California with over 15 years of experience.
+Attorney Richard Rohde is a medical malpractice lawyer who’s recovered millions of dollars for clients throughout California.
+Our offices are conveniently located in West Covina and Claremont and we serve all of Southern California with over 15 years of experience.

 Common Types of Medical Malpractice in California

 Medical malpractice can cause not only painful injuries, but the very life of the patient is often placed in jeopardy.
 Emergency medical care is often required to correct:

 Surgical Errors: The last thing you want to consider when going into surgery is that there will be a complication or that the surgeon might make a mistake.
 The unfortunate reality is that mistakes on the operating table do happen, and sometimes they can be life changing.
 We have worked with a wide variety of clients who’ve had various mistakes caused by, or due to medical negligence.

 Peripartum (Postpartum) Cardiomyopathy: This fairly rare condition is where an expectant mother’s heart enlarges and weakens as a result of the pregnancy.
 If discovered and monitored the pregnancy can continue with little interruption.
 If not found, PPCM can threaten the mother and baby’s lives.